 The amount of stock-based compensation recognized is based on the value of the portion of the awards that are ultimately expected to vest.
-We estimate forfeitures at the time of grant and revises them, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
+We estimate forfeitures at the time of grant and revise them, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
 The term "forfeitures" is distinct from "cancellations" or "expirations" and represents only the unvested portion of the surrendered stock-based award.
-Based on a historical analysis, a forfeiture rate of 5% per year was applied to stock-based awards, including executive officer awards, for the years ended December 31, 2018, 2017 and 2016.
+Based on a historical analysis, a forfeiture rate of 5% per year was applied to stock-based awards, including executive officer awards, for the years ended December 31, 2019, 2018 and 2017.

-For the year ended December 31, 2018, we recognized stock-based compensation expense of \$7.8 million.
-Stockbased compensation expense was \$5.7 million and \$5.2 million for the years ended December 31, 2017 and 2016, respectively.
+For the years ended December 31, 2019, 2018 and 2017, we recognized stock-based compensation expense of \$8.2 million, \$7.8 million and \$5.7 million, respectively.
 We present the expenses related to stock-based compensation in the same expense line items as cash compensation paid to our employees.
-For the years ended December 31, 2018, 2017 and 2016, we used restricted stock units in our annual equity compensation program.
+For the years ended December 31, 2019, 2018 and 2017, we used restricted stock units in our annual equity compensation program.

-The benefit of tax deductions in excess of recognized compensation cost is reported as a financing cash flow, rather than as an operating cash flow.
-Axcelis had tax deductions in excess of recognized compensation cost of \$4.1 million for the year ended December 31, 2018 which resulted in a tax benefit of \$0.9 million.
-Because we did not recognize the benefit of tax deductions in excess of recognized compensation cost due to our cumulative net operating loss position, this had no impact on our consolidated statement of cash flows as of and for the years ended December 31, 2018, 2017 and 2016.
+The benefit of tax deductions in excess of recognized compensation cost is reported as an operating cash flow.
+Axcelis had tax deductions in excess of recognized compensation cost of \$7.3 million for the year ended December 31, 2019 which resulted in a tax benefit of \$1.5 million.